A Select List of Our Authors

 Guy Winch, PhD

-Licensed psychologist and author of EMOTIONAL FIRST AID: Practical Strategies for Treating Failure, Rejection, Guilt, and Other Everyday Psychological Injuries (Hudson Street Press) and THE SQUEAKY WHEEL: Complaining the Right Way to Get Results, Improve Your Relationships and Enhance Self-Esteem (Walker & Company).
-Winch also writes the popular Squeaky Wheel Blog on Psychologytoday.com.
+Licensed psychologist and author of EMOTIONAL FIRST AID: Practical Strategies for Treating Failure, Rejection, Guilt, and Other Everyday Psychological Injuries (Hudson Street Press); HOW TO FIX A BROKEN HEART (Ted Books); and THE SQUEAKY WHEEL: Complaining the Right Way to Get Results, Improve Your Relationships and Enhance Self-Esteem (Walker).
+Winch's TED Talks are rated among their most inspiring.
+He is co-host with Lori Gottlieb of the popular podcast, DEAR THERAPISTS.

 Larry Young, PhD